KennthShang/PhaBOX/README.md

 unzip phagesuite_database.zip  > /dev/null
 unzip phagesuite_parameters.zip  > /dev/null

-# move the script to where the conda located
+# move the script to where the conda is located
 cp blastxml_to_tabular.py {path_to_conda}/envs/phabox/bin/blastxml_to_tabular.py
 chmod 777 {path_to_conda}/envs/phabox/bin/blastxml_to_tabular.py